-The CEO of an ad sales company predicts 35 percent media inflation in 2018.
-With the country's modest economic rebound, demand among advertisers is rising, explained the CEO in an interview.
-Channels are quickly selling out airtime
+Andriy Partyka, CEO of StarLight Sales, which sells ads on Pinchuk's channels, predicts 35 percent media inflation in 2018.
+With the country's modest economic rebound, demand among advertisers is rising, he explained to DM.
+Channels are quickly

 Independent media are well-managed businesses, allowing editorial independence.